le0kar0ub1/LightBeam/README.md

 Kernels are built using GNU toolchain from submodules git.

 For x86 build we actually assume that your host machine is of this architecture.
-An installer for x86 will be provide later.
+An installer for x86 will be provided later.

 ## BUILD